Airstack-xyz/docs/guides/nft/spam-nft.md

         error = traceback.print_exc()
         raise Exception(error)
 ```

 {% endtab %}
 {% endtabs %}

-The formatted data will combine Ethereum, Polygon, and Base NFTs hold by the user and filtered out all spam NFTs:
+The formatted data will combine Ethereum, Polygon, Base, and Zora NFTs hold by the user and filtered out all spam NFTs:

 ```json
 [